mesfind/python-basic/_episodes/04-reading-tabular.md

 ## Solution

-In order to write the DataFrame `data_americas` to a file called `processed.csv`, execute the following command:
+In order to write the DataFrame `data_africa` to a file called `processed.csv`, execute the following command:

 ```python
 data_americas.to_csv('processed.csv')